LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

          - ipBlock:
              cidr: 10.0.0.0/24

-Only allow incoming traffic from a specific namespace.
+Only allow incoming traffic from to Pods with a specified label from a specific namespace.

 .. code-block:: yaml